Vilijan/ASABidding/README.md

   - The sender of the transaction is the algoDelegateAddress which is responsible for refunding
   - The receiver of the transaction is the current address that is held in the asaOwnerAddress variable.
   - The payment amount is equal to the current highest bid that is held in the highestBid variable.
-- Fourth transaction is valid - the fourth transaction which is payment from the ASADelegateAddress that transfers the ASA from the old owner to the new one is valid when:
+- **Fourth transaction is valid** - the fourth transaction which is asset transfer from the ASADelegateAddress that transfers the ASA from the old owner to the new one is valid when:
   - The transaction type is AssetTransfer
   - The transaction sender is the ASADelegateAddress  which is responsible for transferring the ASA
   - The transaction receiver is the new owner address which is the sender of the first two transactions.

 When all of the 4 transactions are valid we update the state of the application and thus the approval program returns that the atomic transfer is valid.
 If any of those cases fails the approval program will reject the atomic transfer transaction.

+The *ASA Delegate Authority* will make sure that we are transferring the correct ASA.

 In the end we combine everything to get the approval and the clear programs.